OpenEnergyPlatform/open-MaStR/paper.md

  |
 Data processing | Merge relevant information about different technologies to single csv files

+Besides `open-mastr`, no other software solutions exists that provides an interface to download and clean the MaStR dataset.
+For other energy-related data, similar solutions exist: The iotools module from pvlib implements access to different raw data sources via its get methods [@Holmgren2018_pvlib].
+Another existing approach is to offer cleansed datasets via the web: This is done by the Open Energy Platform [@Hulk2022_OpenEnergyFamily], the Open Power System Data [@Wiese2019_openPSD], the Global Power Plant Database [@byers2018_global], or the Public Utility Data Liberation Project [@Selvans2020_pudl].
+The advantage of these web platforms is the easy access for end users, as they can simply download files in simple formats such as csv.
+The disadvantage is, that the end users have to rely on the maintainers of the platforms to regularily update their files.
+Here, `open-mastr` comes at hand, since end users can directly get the original data and hence do not depend on others to keep their data updated.

 # Package description
 The first and main use case for the `open-mastr` package lies in downloading and parsing the MaStR registry to a local database.
 To achieve this, the `open_mastr.Mastr` class and its download method are used.